 Young Adults: Life Skills for Launch

+The following list was created by our University of Washington School of Education Intern.
 As a college student, here are some things I needed to know how to do or wish I had thought to ask before I left:

 Make lists/planner